3 History of Rockets & Space Flight

 Robert Goddard, pictured circa 1926, with the launching frame of the first liquid-fueled rocket.

-Other rocket pioneers include Hermann Oberth in Germany, who in 1929 fired up his first liquid-fueled rocket engine.
+Other rocket pioneers include Hermann Oberth from Germany, who fired up his first liquid-fueled rocket engine in 1929.
 Although it lacked a cooling system, it operated successfully for a short time.
-Rocket engines are extremely powerful and can create massive amounts of thrust.
-However, historically, they have not always been as reliable as air-breathing engines because they must operate at extremely high pressures and temperatures and are designed to produce large amounts of thrust for relatively short periods.
+Rocket engines are extremely powerful and can create massive amounts of thrust and heat.
+However, historically, they have not always been as reliable as air-breathing engines because they must operate at extremely high pressures and temperatures, albeit for relatively short periods.
 Nevertheless, by the late 1930s, powerful rockets had been developed as long-range weapons, and several countries started ballistic missile programs.
-The German V-2 rocket (Vergeltungswaffe 2) was one of the world’s first long-range guided ballistic missiles.
-It was used primarily against Allied targets in Western Europe.
-While thousands of V-2 ballistic missiles were launched during WW2, they had poor guidance systems, and most missed their targets.
+The German V-2 rocket (Vergeltungswaffe 2), as shown in the image below, was one of the world’s first long-range guided ballistic missiles.
+It was used primarily against targets in England and other parts of Western Europe.

 Photograph of a cross-section of a rocket engine.

-An early regeneratively-cooled rocket engine where the nozzle has a double-walled structure to circulate fuel before it reaches the combustion chambers.
+Cutaway of an early regeneratively-cooled rocket engine where the nozzle has a double-walled structure to circulate fuel before it reaches the combustion chambers.

 A photograph of a black aircraft on a dark blue backdrop.